 Gather the same information for your dealership.

-This information will give you an insight into what your strengths and weaknesses are.
-You can identify threats, opportunities, and use the information gathered to drive better marketing initiatives.
+This information will give you an insight into your strengths and weaknesses.
+You can identify threats and opportunities and use the information gathered to drive better marketing initiatives.
 It will tell you where you fit in the market and where your marketing efforts need to be focused.

 Your Customers